Author: Mangala Martinus, Managing Director, Payments Consulting Network

 More information is available from your bank, payment service provider or the Reserve Bank of Australia resource page – Questions and Answers on Card Payments Regulation.

-As part of our Payments Optimisation Review service we look at the potential impact of implementing surcharging on sales and cost reduction.
-If you would like advice on this topic by undertaking a Payments Optimisation Review then please contact us.
+As part of Merchant Pricing Hub’s Payments Optimisation Review service we look at the potential impact of implementing surcharging on sales and cost reduction.
+If you would like advice on this topic, then please contact us.